Xubuntu/wiki.xubuntu.org/content/devel/git.md

 ---

 The Xubuntu team uses Git for all version-controlled projects.
-While Launchpad\'s Git support is still relatively young, it is robust.
+While Launchpad's Git support is still relatively young, it is robust.
-Furthermore, Git is one of the world\'s most common version control systems (VCS) and is used upstream: both in Debian and Xfce.
+Furthermore, Git is one of the world's most common version control systems (VCS) and is used upstream: both in Debian and Xfce.

 If this is your first time working with Git, the Xfce Wiki has a great